 UOW offers a range of personal and academic support services - we encourage students to continue to make use of these services and resources as you need them.

 2021 will see more students studying in person at our Australian campuses.

 We’re excited to be planning a 2021 timetable that provides for dual delivery (a mix of face-to-face and remote learning), allowing us to maximise the number of on campus classes, while still prioritising the safety of our students and staff.

 We encourage students to choose on-campus classes where they are offered.
 However, for classes that cannot be held on campus due to physical distancing requirements, or for students unable to come on campus due to COVID-19 related circumstances, remote delivery will continue to be offered, wherever possible.

-Visit out Returning to Campus webpage to find what you need to know about learning in 2021, coming on campus and accessing services and facilities.
+Visit out Studying in 2021 webpage to find what you need to know about learning in 2021, coming on campus and accessing services and facilities.

 We also have a range of general FAQs that provide information about the latest Government restrictions, including border closures – please visit this FAQ page to read the latest.